-I’d like also to invite you to check another tote bag tutorial we have posted more recently.
+I’d also like to invite you to check another tote bag tutorial we have posted more recently.

 You can scale the size up or down for whatever purpose you have in mind.
 I make two sizes generally.
 One is a small tote that’s great for a few toys, extra shoes, or even wrapping up a gift.
-The larger size is great for groceries, farmer’s markets, extra toddler clothes/toys when going out for the day, or as a beach bag for instance.
+The larger size is great for groceries, farmer’s markets, extra toddler clothes/toys when going out for the day, or as a beach bag.
 It’s about the same size as a paper grocery bag.

 - Check: Annie’s large selection of Tote bag patterns and tutorials